andrealaspina/galerkin/README.md

 - `ElasticityLinear_HDG`: Solves the **equations of linear elastodynamics** with the HDG method [^1].

+- `ElasticityModal_CG`: Solves the eigenvalue problem of **linear elasticity** for modal analysis using the CG method.

 ### Fluid Dynamics 🌊

 - `CompressibleFlow_HDG`: Solves the **compressible Euler equations** with the HDG method.